 Constructability refers to ensuring in advance that a building or structure can be built efficiently, both in terms of time and money.
-Building Information Modeling, when detailed and accurate enough, lets the industry achieve this with information-rich, as-built models and find possible problems before starting to work on site, using or wasting real materials.
-As-built models minimize costly surprises, opening way for more profitable projects.
+Building Information Modeling, when developed and accurate enough, lets the industry achieve efficiency with information-rich, as-built models and find possible problems before starting to work, using or wasting real materials.
+As-built models minimize costly surprises, RFI's (requests for information) and opening way for more profitable projects.

 Constructability is a practical, everyday issue for builders.
 Because construction is a process, we want our software to support the whole workflow including the inevitable changes.
 As buildings comprise of several materials, software should be able to handle the same.